cdapio/cdap/cdap-docs/developers-manual/source/pipelines/how-cdap-pipelines-work.rst

 Building of a Pipeline
 ======================
-Here is how the CDAP Application Studio works with CDAP to build a pipeline, beginning with a user creating a new pipeline in the CDAP Application Studio.
-First, the components of the CDAP Application Studio:
+Here is how the CDAP Studio works with CDAP to build a pipeline, beginning with a user creating a new pipeline in the CDAP Studio.
+First, the components of the CDAP Studio:

 .. figure:: _images/cdap-application-studio-annotated.png
    :figwidth: 100%